thevladsoft/crdown/README.rst

     $ git clone https://github.com/m45t3r/crdown.git

 **Optional but recommended**: instead of running the pip commands as root (using sudo) it's better to create a isolated virtual environment so you don't mess with your system Python.
-To do so, install the ``python2-virtualenv`` package and do the following:
+To do so, install the ``python-virtualenv`` package and do the following:

 ::

-    $ virtualenv2 crdown
+    $ virtualenv crdown
     $ cd crdown
     $ source bin/activate # You should run this command after every new terminal you open
     $ pip install crdown